Congratulations! Your Bulldog community couldn’t be happier for you.

 When you and your bump hit the mat on the reg, you’ll (hopefully) have a speedier recovery so you can enjoy time with your family that much faster.

-5. A prenatal yoga class is all about modifying poses.
+5) A prenatal online yoga class is all about modifying poses.

 Anyone who leads a prenatal yoga class has been trained in the specific ways that pregnancy affects a woman’s bod, which means they’re fully qualified to help ensure that their guests modify poses accordingly.
 Every pregnancy is different and every individual woman feels different from week to week as they get closer to meeting their little one.
 A good prenatal yoga teacher understands that and can help you tailor your practice to your specific needs.